CitrineInformatics/ansible-jupyterhub/README.md

 #### To run:

   -  Install Ansible
   -  Add an IP address to the hosts file, under `[jupyterhub]`
--  Run the following command
+  -  Run the following command:

     ansible-playbook no_ssl.yml -i hosts -u ubuntu